prechelt/typecheck-decorator/README.md

   Dmitry Dvoinikov <dmitry@targeted.org>.
 See http://www.targeted.org/python/recipes/typecheck3000.py

-- **0.2b**:
-  First version to be packaged and uploaded to PyPI.
+- **0.2a**: Prepared by Lutz Prechelt.
   - Added documentation.
   - Fixed a number of errors in the tests that did not foresee that annotations will be checked in a random order.
-  - Added ``setup.py`` with on-installation auto-testing.
+  - Added ``setup.py``.
   - Replaced the not fully thought-through interpretation of iterables by a more specialized handling of tuples and lists.
   - Renamed several of the predicate generators.
+  First version that was packaged and uploaded to PyPI.
+  **Expect the API to change!**

 Similar packages
 ================

-- ``typecheck3`` is based on the same original code of Dmitry Dvoinikov but (as of 0.1.0) lacks the tests, corrections, documentation, and API improvements available here.
+- ``typecheck3`` is based on the same original code of Dmitry Dvoinikov as typecheck-decorator, but (as of 0.1.0) lacks the tests, corrections, documentation, and API improvements available here.
 - ``gradual`` has a similar overall approach of using a decorator and annotations.
   Compared to gradual, typecheck-decorator uses a more pragmatic approach and is far more flexible in expressing types.
+- ``threecheck`` is similar to typecheck-decorator in approach and expressiveness.

 TO DO
 =====

+- add post-installation auto-testing
-- use decorator package.
+- use decorator package
 - add predicate generator for fixed-structure dict and namedtuple
 - add predicate generator for int ranges and float ranges
 - replace ``disable()`` by